apollographql/apollo-ios/Design/3093-graphql-defer.md

 }
 ```

 2. Another way which may be a bit more intuitive is to make the `server` case on `Source` have an associated value since `cache` sources will always be complete.
 The cache could return partial responses for deferred operations but for the initial implementation we will probably only write the cache record once all deferred fragments have been received.
+This solution becomes invalid though once the cache can return partial responses, with that in mind maybe option 1 is better.

 ```swift
 // Updated server case on Source with associated value of Response type